EndCod3r/Resolve-RPC/README.md

 ## Download:

-Go to the [releases](https://github.com/EndCod3r/Resolve-RPC/releases/latest), and open the Assets drop down, and download the Source code (zip).
+Go to the [releases](https://github.com/EndCod3r/Resolve-RPC/releases/latest), and open the Assets drop down, and download the `resolve-rpc_vX.X.X.zip` file.
 Extract it once it's done.

 ## Usage: